-Cracking The Truck Dispatch Problem in Open-Pit Mining to Enhance Competitiveness Coal Market in Indonesia
+Cracking The Truck Dispatch Problem in Open-Pit Mining to Enhance Competitiveness for the Coal Market

-is a country which is rich in energy and mineral resources.
-With an area of 1,910,931 km2, Indonesia has some of the pre-eminent resources such as petroleum, natural gas, nickel, coal and others.
-Indonesia is listed as one of the largest coal producer in the world in 2014.
+Indonesia is a country which has high diversity in energy and mineral resources.
+As an archipelago with an area of 1,910,931 km2, Indonesia has some of the pre-eminent resources such as petroleum, natural gas, nickel, coal and others.
+In coal, Indonesia is listed as one of the largest coal producer in the world in 2014.
 As one of the highest coal producing countries, Indonesia has a reliance on the use of coal for generating electricity or power plant.
 This is in line with the Indonesian government program in the long-term energy mix of coal has increased the portion of the year 2013 by 24% to 2025 by 33%.
 But in fact it actually happened inversely where increased production of domestic coal is not followed by a competitive price.

 The existence of weakening coal prices, which decreased from year to year, causing the mining sector, especially companies engaged in coal experienced significant negative impacts.
 One of the most essential where companies are not experiencing growth on corporate profits, but declined.

 Based on these phenomena is the only way for the company to continue running the business activities through efficiency measures on many things to be able to cover operational costs.
 One of the efficiencies that can be done such efficiency on the operational side.
 As mentioned by Alarie & Gamache (2002) and Ercelebi & Bascetin (2009) the material transportation represents 50 per cent of the operating costs for an open pit mine.
 Therefore, one of the efficiencies that can be done and has a substantial impact through efficient on truck dispatching problem in the mine area